-- The school's broadband access will include filtering appropriate to the age and maturity of pupils. - The school will work with the School's Broadband team to ensure that filtering procedures are continually reviewed.

-- The school will have a clear procedure for monitoring and subsequent reporting breaches of filtering.
-All members of the school community (all staff and all pupils) will be aware of this procedure. - If staff or pupils discover unsuitable sites, the URL will be reported to the School Digital technology lead/DSL who will then record the incident and escalate the concern as appropriate. - The school filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering procedures will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the SLT. - The school SLT will ensure that regular checks are made to ensure that the filtering methods selected are effective. - Any material that the school believes is illegal will be reported to appropriate agencies such as IWF, the Police or CEOP. - The school's access strategy will be designed by educators to suit the age and curriculum requirements of the pupils, with advice from network managers.
+- The school's broadband access will include filtering appropriate to the age and maturity of pupils. - The school will work with the School's Broadband team, Integrity ICT, to ensure that filtering procedures are continually reviewed. - The school will have a clear procedure for reporting breaches of filtering.
+All members of the school community (all staff and all pupils) will be aware of this procedure. - If staff or pupils discover unsuitable sites, the URL will be reported to the School Online Safety Coordinator who will then record the incident and escalate the concern as appropriate. - The school filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering procedures will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the SLT. - The school SLT will ensure that regular checks are made to ensure that the filtering methods selected are effective. - Any material that the school believes is illegal will be reported to appropriate agencies such as IWF, the Police or CEOP. - The school's access strategy will be designed by educators to suit the age and curriculum requirements of the pupils, with advice from network managers.

-Filtering on school networks must not be tested by searching for content that is known to be filtered because it is harmful.
 South West Grid for Learning (swgfl.org.uk) have created a tool to check whether a school's filtering provider is signed up to relevant lists (CSA content, Sexual Content, Terrorist content Your Internet Connection Blocks Child Abuse & Terrorist Content).

-12. Webcams and Surveillance Camera Systems (incl.
+11. Webcams and Surveillance Camera Systems (incl.
 CCTV)